Determine the currently protected area

 Note:

+If your map has much more red than green, it's possible you used the default Range of Classes transformation.
 If the southern portion of the map appears to be mostly red, with some areas of green in the northeast, the suitability values are reversed, and places with long distances to water are being ranked high, while places closer to water are ranked low.
-To fix this, in the Transformation pane, click the Continuous Functions tab.
-Verify that the histogram with the fit line looks like this:

 This transformation converts the linear distance values in the original raster to a 1-10 scale to allow it to be added to the other layers in the overlay.
+Next, you'll transform another layer.

 For this layer, a higher value for rarity should receive a higher suitability value.
+The histogram of values is also updated.

-- In the Criteria table, click the circle beside GlobalTerrRaR_025_Richness_Raster_Kenya.
+- In the Criteria table, select GlobalTerrRaR_025_Richness_Raster_Kenya.

 For this layer, higher values for richness are mapped to higher values for suitability.
+The view also shows the histogram of values.

-- In the Criteria table, click the circle beside LandCoverVulnerability_Kenya.
+- In the Criteria table, select LandCoverVulnerability_Kenya.

 For this layer, higher values for vulnerability should have higher values for suitability.